nikic/PHP-Parser/UPGRADE-5.0.md

 ### PHP 5 parsing support

-The dedicated parser for PHP 5 has been removed (including the `ONLY_PHP5` and `PREFER_PHP5` ParserFactory options).
+The dedicated parser for PHP 5 has been removed.
 The PHP 7 parser now supports a `phpVersion` option, which can be used to improve compatibility with older PHP versions.

 In particular, if an older `phpVersion` is specified, then: